Awethon/awethon.github.io/content/posts/scala-wrappers.md

 }
 {{< / highlight >}}

-And then we'd want to make a super-provider for everything we need to reduce boilerplate in initialization code.
+Composition of all providers into a super-provider might be a good idea to reduce boilerplate in initialization code.

 {{< highlight scala >}}
 trait SuperProvider[F[_]]